PeterRiding/PeterRiding/README.md

 #### _Howdy!_ Welcome to my Github.
-- Sec+ certified and studying for the OSCP.
+- Sec+ certified and OffSec student studying for the OSCP.
-- Always diving on ProvingGrounds/THM/HTB/Mutillidae.
+- Always diving on ProvingGrounds/THM/HTB/Mutillidae/vulnhub
 - Always looking to collaborate with Red-Teamers on CTF events.